maybeanerd/iu-tech-talk/slides.md

 - We need custom information for game servers that other ActivityPub servers don't need, or won't understand

 ---

+Remember step1?
+We need to find another instance Therefore we need actors
+Let's do 1 actor per instance

+---

+But how does one find actors? -> webfinger

+---

+Okay so now what, treaties? -> mutual follow

+---

+That's great, but now that's open to all the fediverse Doesn't this Break the Game if others can interact? -> detect Game Server actors

+---

+Cool, now trading? -> notes
+Accept trade? -> Like the note
+Remove Note: delete

+---

+Nice, but aren't we missing vital info for Trading in notes? -> gameContent context

+---

+And with that, we are federated.
+Other Services can follow our Interactions, but we are Selfcontained for general gameplay control

+---
 layout: statement
 ---
 # ActivityPub is extendable